malcobrown-dotcom/Malcolm-Brown-CV/README.md

 * Delivered more than **USD 12M in cost reductions over three years**, including a **USD 5M decrease in charges to the business** after investigating and challenging technology cost allocations.
 * Shifted management conversations from a “spend the budget” mindset towards a more disciplined **thoughtful-investment culture**.
 * Directed workforce planning, headcount control and location strategy for more than **1,000 employees across 10+ locations**.
-* Designed and drove the amalgamation of regional technology teams under a single FICC umbrella in 2012.
+* Designed and helped drive the amalgamation of the global development teams based in Singapore and London with the Asian Markets technology teams, rationalising the structure and creating a clearer, more cohesive sense of Asia Technology and its leadership.
 * Partnered with senior leaders on cost, resourcing, operating-model and organisational decisions across Global Markets in Asia and FICC globally.

 #### Executive reporting, risk and control